niklasrst/windows-bootstick-tools/README.md

 This repo contains all necessary tools and files for an fully unattended Windows 11 installation media.

-## How to?
+## Windows Media Creation Tool

-Simply copy all those files and folders to a Windows Install Media stick and boot from it.
+Use the [Windows 11 media creation tool](https://www.microsoft.com/en-us/software-download/windows11) to create a Windows Media, then simply copy all those files and folders to a Windows Install Media stick and boot from it.

 ## Customizations